heyLu/w/tricks.md

     - `cd = cd ~ = cd $HOME`
     - `xargs`
     - `fg`, `bg` (zsh completion helps here)
+* quodlibet: for music, makes retagging/renaming easy, fancy search which i don't use much
 * unix
     - the silver searcher (`ag`, like `ack`, which is like `grep`; but faster)
     - directories sorted by size: `du -h --max-depth=3 | sort -h`